kennytobi/printf/README.md

-This is a printf peer group project for Kehinde Tobi and Itsede Okhai
+this is our joint printf project between kenny and okhai